Maps4HTML/web-map-doc/docs/extension/features.md

 ### Feature Indexing

-When toggeled through the extension, enables a square in the middle of the map to allow indexing of features located inside the square.
+When toggled through the extension, enables a square in the middle of the map to allow indexing of features located inside the square.

 ![Feature Index Example](../assets/img/feature-index.png)

 ### Announce Move and Zoom

-When toggeled through the extension, announces the map movement and zoom through screen readers.
+When toggled through the extension, announces the map movement and zoom through screen readers.